 Why spend management is the better alternative to the expensing process

 Here's the good news: spend management is replacing the expensing process.
 Spend management eliminates the need for out-of-pocket purchases by giving all employees access to the corporate card.

 When you can grant temporary access to the corporate account to employees through virtual cards, you eliminate the need for expense reports and reduce fraud and misuse.
 With the spend management process, spending is no longer a mystery until the end of the month.
-Spend management software shows you what employees are buying in real-time.
+Real-time spend management software shows you what employees are buying.
 With no surprise expenses, your company's actual spend will match its budget, and your company can focus on growth instead of fixing mistakes.